Review: Shanghai Maglev Train

 Overall I was very pleased with the service.
 It was a comfortable way to travel, and the VIP cabin only had two other passengers in each direction.

 The Maglev terminated at the Longyang Road station which services lines 2, 7, and 16 on the Shanghai Metro.
-In our case, my destination was near Century Road and the Metro had me at the Dongchang Road station in about 10 minutes for the fare of 3 yuan each way (about AU$0.58).
+In my case, my destination was near Century Road and the Metro had me at the Dongchang Road station in about 10 minutes for the fare of 3 yuan each way (about AU$0.58).

 I’d definitely use this service again when next visiting Shanghai!